farzadnadiri/farzadnadiri/README.md

 ### Hi there 👋 I'm Farzad Nadiri

-I am passionate about solving complex problems and creating logical, innovative solutions.
-My expertise includes working with teams to design and develop cutting-edge software solutions.
-In addition to my technical skills, I also have a background in the research industry, having worked on autonomous humanoid soccer robots.
-This experience has taught me the importance of teamwork, communication, and perseverance in achieving success.
+A software and robotics engineer with over a decade of experience blending research and development.
+I specialize in designing cutting-edge software solutions and building intelligent systems, from cloud platforms and AI models by day to prototyping autonomous robots and self-driving cars by night.
+My background in the research industry, particularly working on autonomous humanoid soccer robots, has deepened my appreciation for teamwork, communication, and resilience.
+Passionate about computer vision, machine learning, and solving complex problems, I turn ambitious ideas into real-world impact.
+Let’s connect and create something remarkable!
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...